 The Buyer: Luke Mountain

-“Stripped-back silhouettes have been a ubiquitous trend across the sneaker market for a number of seasons now; albeit with contemporary twists such as stamp detailing, colour variation and designer collaborations,” says Selfridges buying manager Luke Mountain.
+“Stripped-back silhouettes have been a ubiquitous trend across the sneaker market for a number of seasons now; albeit with contemporary twists such as stamp detailing, color variation and designer collaborations,” says Selfridges buying manager Luke Mountain.

 Nike Air Max 1 Jewel, 2017